“I want my child in an ABA program.” ABA therapies are very popular (and controversial). Many parents want their child in an ABA Therapy Program.

 When people think of ABA, they often get a picture in their head–of a child and a behaviorist sitting at a table doing “work” or discrete trials.
 ABA is not a narrow set of guidelines or practices, but can and should be applied to wherever or whatever the child needs.

-Why does everyone want ABA or talk about ABA?
+Why does everyone want ABA?

 ABA has a lot of science behind it and is data-driven.
 Numerous studies have been done on ABA and autism in particular, and have shown it to be effective.
 It’s important to remember though–it is NOT just for autism.
 The principles can be applied to modify any behavior for a positive change.
 Since it is behavior driven, it’s non-invasive.
 In other words, it is a way for our kids to gain positive changes in skills without medicine, surgery or something else that may have negatives to it.